RedLime/Stat-Changes-Geode/about.md

-# KR Profile Leaderboard

-**This mod is only for Koreans!**
-Integrate GMD Korea Forum: Stats rank into ingame profile.
+# Stat Changes for Geode

-Display changed stats in last 2 weeks on user profile.
+Display changed stats in last 1-4 weeks on user profile.
+Only players in the Top 10k of the [Updated Leaderboard](https://discord.gg/Uz7pd4d) are displayed.